Abod1960/BetterDiscord/README.md

 ## 🍃 My Edites

-All of my edits are on Translucence theme, and it is just some minor changes such us changing the wallpaper or change the accent color or the main icon.
+All of my edits are on Translucence theme, and it is just some minor changes such as changing the wallpaper or change the accent color or the main icon.

 ## 🌾 Updates
 > *Update 1*